Thank God for Girls (song)

 "Thank God for Girls" is a song by American rock band Weezer.
-The song was released on October 26, 2015.
+The song was released on October 26, 2015, and was the lead single for their self-titled 2016 album.
 The release of the song was accompanied by a lyric video which prominently features the cannoli mentioned in the song's first verse.

 Commercial reception

 After two days of radio airplay, "Thank God for Girls" was ranked as the most-added song of the week on alternative radio stations in the United States.
-It impacted more than twice as many stations as the next most-added song, The 1975's "Love Me."
+It impacted more than twice as many stations as the next most-added song, the 1975's "Love Me".

 Music video

 The official music video was released on November 16, 2015.
 Prior to this, a lyric video for the song was posted to Weezer's VEVO channel on October 25, 2015, a day prior to the song's official release.
 It was directed by Scantron Films, a production company whose credits also include the music video for Fall Out Boy's "Uma Thurman."